Keith1039/dbvg/README.md

 Query 5: DELETE FROM e WHERE ekey=0;
 ```
 *Note*: The `QueryWriter` struct cannot be used if a cycle exists in the path for the given table.
-It is recommended to always resolve necessary cycles before generating data. below is the result of using the above
+It is recommended to always resolve cycles before generating data. below is the result of using the above
 code on a schema that has cycles.
 ```
 2025/02/18 15:27:55 error, the following cycles have been detected in the database schema: b --> d --> e --> b | b --> c --> a --> b